 Included were research and non-research literature in English, complete publications, and publications with dates within the time restriction when available.
 Excluded were non-peer-reviewed publications and older evidence within the time restriction when more recent evidence was available.
 Editorials, news items, and other brief items were excluded.
-Low-quality evidence was excluded when higher-quality evidence was available, and literature outside the time restriction was excluded when literature within the time restriction was available (Figure 1).
+Lowquality evidence was excluded when higher-quality evidence was available, and literature outside the time restriction was excluded when literature within the time restriction was available (Figure 1).

 Articles identified in the search were provided to the project team for evaluation.
-The team consisted of the lead author and one evidence appraiser.
+The team consisted of the lead author and an evidence appraiser.
 The lead author and the evidence appraiser reviewed and critically appraised each article using the AORN Research or Non-Research Evidence Appraisal Tools as appropriate.
-A second appraiser was consulted if there was a disagreement between the lead author and the primary evidence appraiser.
 The literature was independently evaluated and appraised according to the strength and quality of the evidence.
 Each article was then assigned an appraisal score.
 The appraisal score is noted in brackets after each reference as applicable.